Robert Altman: Maverick and auteur

-Following his successful career in television, Altman began his new career in the movie industry when he was in middle-age.
-He understood the creative limits imposed by the television genre, and now set out to direct and write films which would express his personal visions about American society and Hollywood.
+Following his successful career in television, Altman began his new career in the film industry when he was in middle-age.
+He understood the creative limits imposed by the television medium, and now set out to direct and write films which would express his personal visions about American society and Hollywood.
 His films would later be described as "auteuristic attacks" and "idiosyncratic variations" of traditional films, typically using subtle comedy or satire as a way of expressing his observations.

 His films were typically related to political, ideological, and personal subjects, and Altman was known for "refusing to compromise his own artistic vision."
 He has been described as "anti-Hollywood," often ignoring the social pressures that affected others in the industry, which made it more difficult for him to get many of his films seen.
 He said his independence as a filmmaker helped him overall:

-"Altman was a genuine movie maverick," states author Ian Freer, because he went against the commercial conformity of the movie industry: "He was the scourge of the film establishment, and his work generally cast an astute, scathing eye over the breadth of American culture, often exploding genres and character archetypes; Altman was fascinated by people with imperfections, people as they really are, not as the movies would have you believe."
+"Altman was a genuine movie maverick," states author Ian Freer, because he went against the commercial conformity of the film industry: "He was the scourge of the film establishment, and his work generally cast an astute, scathing eye over the breadth of American culture, often exploding genres and character archetypes; Altman was fascinated by people with imperfections, people as they really are, not as the movies would have you believe."
 Director Alan Rudolph, during a special tribute to Altman, refers to his moviemaking style as "Altmanesque."